Ajay233/Space_Shooter_Demo/README.md

 You can try the game at https://space-shooter-webgl.herokuapp.com/

+The codebase for this game is at https://github.com/Ajay233/Space_Shooter_Codebase (This repo just contains the current WebGL build of the game).

 Heroku isn't the fastest hosting platform, so please bear with the loading.

 ## Controls